wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

-This exercise assumes that you have completed the exercise to create an immersive business process flow in the previous module of this learning path.
-If you have not, return to the previous module and complete the exercises within prior to attempting the exercises in this module.
+This exercise builds off the exercises found in Create an immersive business process flow in Power Automate.
+It is recommended that you complete that module before following the below exercises.
+However, if you are already familiar with the steps in building out basic business process flows, feel free to simply take the concepts in the exercise below.

-In this exercise, you'll enhance the business process flow by adding a logical branch to determine what test needs to be performed and what information is required to collect to complete a smog check on a vehicle based on the vehicle's manufacture year.
-You will add logic that will provide a different set of instructions for vehicles that were manufactured prior to, or during, 1971 versus vehicles that were manufactured after 1971.
+In this exercise, you'll enhance the business process flow by adding a logical branch to determine what test needs to be performed and what information is required to collect in order to complete a smog check on a vehicle based on the vehicle's manufacture year.
+You will add logic that will provide a different set of instructions for vehicles that were manufactured prior to or during 1971 versus vehicles that were manufactured after 1971.

 1. Sign in to [Power Automate](https://preview.flow.microsoft.com/?azure-portal=true)
 and make sure that you are in the same environment that you used to create the process flow in